faberno/vessel_voxelizer/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## TODO
-- add anisometric voxel spacing
+- make number of sample points adaptable
 - add prebuilt wheels

 <p align="right">(<a href="#readme-top">back to top</a>)</p>